State and Serialization¶

 Metadata Methods¶

-public void SetMetadata(string key, object value)
+public void SetMetadata(string key, object value) { }

-public bool RemoveMetadata(string key)
+public bool RemoveMetadata(string key) { return false; }

 Example:

-// Store metadata
+// Store and retrieve metadata on the state.

 graphState.SetMetadata("source", "user_input");